 If there is no police report, nothing noted on your driving record and you paid out of pocket for any damages you caused, it would be unlikely that your insurer would know about a minor accident you were in.

-If there are claims involved, your car insurance company will know about the accident even if you don’t get a police report or personally notify your insurer of the incident.
+If claims are involved, your car insurance company will know about the accident even if you don’t get a police report or personally notify your insurer.
 When claims are paid out, auto insurance providers record the claims information in a central database.